Reporting an Incident

-If you experience sexual misconduct of any kind, you are likely to have many concerns and questions, including what your options are for reporting and responding to the incident.
+If you experience sexual discrimination or harassment of any kind, you are likely to have many concerns and questions, including what your options are for reporting and responding to the incident.
+You may also just need supportive measures and have no desire to file a formal complaint.
 Friends and family members may have strong feelings about what you should do, but there is no right or wrong way to respond.
 Whatever you choose, it is important that you do what makes you comfortable.

 There are a number of reporting options available to you.
 It is important to understand that choosing one option does not preclude you from pursuing another option now or in the future.
 To discuss the various options that are available to you, contact the Title IX Coordinator:

 An individual who wishes for the details of an incident to remain completely confidential may speak with certain University officials who, by law, must maintain confidentiality and may not disclose the details of an incident, except as required by law.
 These officials include:

 The Counseling Center

 Please note, some individuals may be required to report statistical information only, no personally identifiable information, in order for the University to comply with crime reporting laws such as the Clery Act.
 In addition, individuals may also seek confidential support from a local or national crisis hotline.

 If you would like to pursue resolution on campus, you should speak to the Title IX Coordinator for information about the University’s Title IX Policy and Procedures, support resources, and possible interim measures.
 The University’s Title IX Policy and Procedures can be found on this website.
 You may also fill out a report of sexual discrimination or harassment that will directly be sent to the Title IX Coordinator.

 You are encouraged to pursue all of your options for responding to and resolving a complaint of sexual discrimination and harassment, both on campus and off campus.
 You are encouraged to report potentially criminal activity to the police.
 Both on campus and off campus can be pursued simultaneously.